andrewxucs/portfolio/virtual-star/src/content/work/bloom-box.md

 ---
-title: Password Cracker
+title: RankLLM
-publishDate: 2019-12-01 00:00:00
+publishDate: 2025-01-01 00:00:00
 img: /assets/stock-2.jpg
 img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
-description: |
-  Tests the effectiveness of a password by combining a dictionary and brute force attack
+description: RankLLM is a Python toolkit for reproducible information retrieval research using rerankers, with a focus on listwise reranking.

 tags:
-  - Hybrid Attack
+  - LLM
-  - Python
+  - Rerankers
 ---

-## <a href = "https://github.com/andrewxucs/hornet">Source Code Link </a>
+## <a href = "https://github.com/castorini/rank_llm/">Resource Link </a>